-Several horse owners have a wish to participate in competitions, courses, go to the beach or the woods with their horse but give up beforehand because they have trouble loading the horse.
+Many horse owners have a wish to participate in competitions, go to the beach or the woods with their horse but give up beforehand because they have trouble loading the horse.
 You can also be in an emergency where the horse must go to the hospital.
 In this situation, it is crucial that your horse walks into the trailer.

 Often many horses are only familiar with the trailer when they are going to competitions or are moved to a new facility.
-Often you have a deadline, and you are therefore in a hurry to be somewhere at a specific time.
-This stage of mind of stress and being in a hurry are projected into the horse and does not make anything easier when it comes to entering a trailer.
+Often you have a deadline, and you are therefore in a rush to be somewhere at a specific time.
+This stage of mind of stress and being in a hurry are projected onto the horse and does not make anything easier when it comes to entering a trailer.

 Very normal to be insecure

 It does not have to be very difficult to teach your horse to walk into a trailer, but it does require patience and an understanding of the horse.
-Perhaps it has had a bad experience with a trailer which is the reason for its’ insecurity.
+Perhaps it has had a bad experience with a trailer which is the reason for its insecurity.
 Furthermore, loading in a trailer is just as demanding of the horse as any other type of groundwork, Karin Rosenberg Engelbrecht explains.

 Loading with focus on learning psychology

 Karin Rosenberg Engelbrecht believes that there are several different ways of teaching the horse to walk into a trailer.
 Karin’s method is based on principles from leaning psychology and divided into steps.
-Many of these can be thought outside the trailer.
+Many of these can be taught outside the trailer.

 - Teach the horse a stop signal so that the horse stops when you pull the rope.